Tracekit-Dev/laravel-apm/README.md

 ### Laravel 12 Setup

-**Important**: Laravel 12 changed how middleware is registered.
-You need to manually add the TraceKit middleware to your `bootstrap/app.php`:
+Laravel 12 changed how middleware is registered.
+TraceKit attempts to register middleware automatically for all Laravel versions (10, 11, and 12).

+**If automatic registration doesn't work**, you can manually add the TraceKit middleware to your `bootstrap/app.php`:

 ```php
 use Illuminate\Foundation\Application;